 With its name taken from the first letter of MGI's three core technologies, the DCS Lab Initiative is MGI's first initiative targeting international laboratories with focus on frontier science and represents the company's unique capability within the industry in providing end-to-end products for applications ranging from DNA genomics to cell omics and spatial omics.
 It also aligns with the company's vision to enhance access to omics worldwide for the development of life science and healthcare.
-The DCS Lab can support a minimum of 10,000 high-depth WGS (Whole Genome Sequencing) per year, or 3,000 cell reactions per year, or 480 spatial-temporal transcriptomic chips.
+The DCS Lab can support a minimum of 10,000 high-depth WGS (Whole Genome Sequencing) per year, and 3,000 single cells per year, and 480 spatial-temporal transcriptomic chips.
 A standard lab of DCSLab requires only 100-150 square meters of space.
 The mini lab can be kept within 100 square meters, while the super lab occupies an area of over 300 square meters.

 From DNA data conversion, sequencing to analysis and data storage, MGI provides an efficient workflow with accurate results through a comprehensive range of clinical ultra-high, high, and medium-throughput sequencers powered by DNBSEQ™ technology, as well as lab automation systems and BIT platforms.
 To date, DNBSEQ™ technology has enabled multiple National Genome Projects in UAE, Thailand, Indonesia and Brazil.
 With the release of the fully automated DNBSEQ-T20×2* sequencer earlier this year, MGI introduced a sub-$100 human genome era, which will accelerate the progress of the human genome understanding and change the course of the global genomics landscape, particularly in areas such as population genomics.